Frank McDougall: Aberdeen

 Aberdeen signed McDougall in 1984 from St Mirren for a transfer fee of £100,000.
 His 22 league goals (24 in all competitions) in his first season made him the top scorer in the Scottish Premier Division, and helped The Dons win the league championship.
 McDougall scored a hat-trick as Aberdeen clinched the championship with a 3–0 win at Hearts on 4 May 1985.
-His second season saw fewer goals, but did include a four-goal haul in a 4–1 over Celtic in November 1985.
+His second season saw fewer goals, but did include a four-goal haul in a 4–1 win over Celtic on 2 November 1985.
 At Aberdeen, McDougall was troubled by a persistent back injury, diagnosed as traumatic spondylitis, and played his last game for Aberdeen in August 1986 against Hibernian.
 Six months later, as his condition did not improve, he was forced to retire on medical advice around the time of his 29th birthday.

-Personal life
+Personal life and death

 McDougall lived in England for a few years with his Brazilian wife before moving to Brazil, although he later returned to England.

+While running his pub in Bury, Greater Manchester, he played a season with Clitheroe FC.